dereckdamphouse/html-parser/README.md

 # HTML Parser
-This project is a tool for exposing HTML parsing via a REST API endpoint.
+This project is a tool for providing HTML parsing via a REST API endpoint.

 ## Prerequisites
 **CLI Tools**